gasparka/thesis/docs/intro.rst

 part of the value of this project is that it shows that even though stuff ends up as data flow stuff it is equal to plain software code...this is the major difference.

+Rather than forcing software construct to desciribe some hardware, the Pyha way has been developed to just embrace what ever is the output of the software approach.

 Problem statement
 -----------------